Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 It is protecting you from what it believes would overwhelm you if you fully reconnected.

-And here’s the key.
-You do not heal this by shaming the protector.
-You heal it by building enough internal safety, enough capacity, and enough Self-leadership that the protector no longer has to work so hard.
+You heal it by building enough internal safety and capacity that the protector no longer has to work so hard.

 Numbness is not relaxation.
 It’s not calm.
 It’s not resilience.